 - Molex Cables- Although the Molex cables are becoming obsolete these days still, the modular PSUs come with some Molex connectors.

-- Power Cord- The Modular power supply also comes with a Power cord, and this cord will convert the AC into DC power.
+- Power Cord- The Modular power supply also comes with a Power cord, and with the help of this cable, the PSU takes the AC power and converts that into DC power.

-These are different types of Power Supply cables that usually come with a Modular power supply, but in some cases, you may not require all these types of cables.
+These are different types of Power Supply cables that usually come with a Modular power supply, but in some cases, you may not require all these cables.

 Read this article which Power Supply cables does your system need?